Legal Online Poker in the US: Can I Play in my State?

 FAQs

-As of the start of 2023, seven states offer state-regulated online poker: Nevada, Delaware, New Jersey, Pennsylvania, West Virginia, Michigan, and Connecticut.
+As of the start of 2024, eight states offer state-regulated online poker: Nevada, Delaware, New Jersey, Pennsylvania, West Virginia, Michigan, Connecticut, and Rhode Island.

 It depends on where you’re playing, as some sites specialize in a specific variant.
 The most common poker variants are No-Limit Texas Hold’em, Pot-Limit Omaha, Seven-Card Stuf, Razz, Omaha Hi-Lo, 2-7 Triple Draw, and Five-Card Draw.